seacomoseo/inspiritsbar.de/content/author/juan-carlos.en.md

 ---
 slug: juan-carlos
 title: Juan Carlos
-summary: Carlos is a creative mind and a solution-oriented thinker with a strong passion for logistics and efficiency.
+sum: Carlos is a creative mind and a solution-oriented thinker with a strong passion for logistics and efficiency.
-image: authors/juan-carlos.jpg
+img: /u/authors/juan-carlos.jpg

 job:
 - Barkeeper